-First of all, it is important to understand that bacteria are living organisms that can be found in all environments.
+First, it’s important to understand that bacteria are living organisms that can be found in every kind of environment.
 There are 12 types of bacteria.
-To learn more about where they come from, let us start by distinguishing both types of cells.
+To learn more about where they come from, let’s start by defining both types of cells.

 Cells are divided into two broad categories: prokaryotic and eukaryotic organisms.
-Let us begin with the prokaryotes.
-These have no membrane-bound nucleus nor cellular organelles like plastids, mitochondria, the Golgi apparatus, etc. The genetic material commonly referred to as DNA has a circular shape and is often associated with a vacuole of the cytoplasmic membrane.
+Let’s begin with the prokaryotes.
+These have no membrane-bound nucleus or cellular organelles like plastids, mitochondria, the Golgi apparatus, etc. The genetic material commonly referred to as DNA has a circular shape and is often associated with a vacuole of the cytoplasmic membrane.

 The other organisms, the eukaryotes, are organisms whose genetic material includes chromosomes found within an organelle called the nucleus, which has the special characteristic of being surrounded by a double membrane.
-Eukaryotic organisms comprise all other living beings, single-celled or multi-celled, animals or plants.
-Therefore, these are the cells found in the human body.
+Eukaryotic organisms include all other living beings, single-celled or multi-celled, animals or plants.
+These are the cells found in the human body.

 In the specific case of water heaters, the growth of Legionella is more likely to happen when the thermostat is not set at the right temperature.
 As a result, some dangerous consequences may occur, like Legionnaires’ disease.

-This disease is a virus that is contracted by inhaling airborne microdroplets of water contaminated with Legionella bacteria.
+This disease is a virus that is contracted by inhaling airborne microdroplets of water contaminated with Legionella.
 The disease is not transmitted from one person to another.
 However, this bacterium thrives in a temperature that allows it to grow.

 Sources of infection

-The bacteria multiply especially at temperatures ranging between 32°C and 45°C. However, in the case of water heaters, the Québec law on legionellosis prevention requires manufacturers to adjust the thermostat’s temperature to 60°C.
+The bacteria multiply at temperatures ranging between 32°C and 45°C. However, in the case of water heaters, the Quebec law on legionellosis prevention requires manufacturers to adjust the thermostat’s temperature to 60°C.

-Although Legionella bacteria can be found in natural water sources (lakes, rivers and streams) as well as in the ground, the main sources of infection remain artificial water sources, like water-cooling towers, spas or water heaters.
+Although Legionella can be found in natural water sources (lakes, rivers and streams) as well as in the ground, the main sources of infection remain artificial water sources, like water-cooling towers, hot tubs and water heaters.

 The main sources of infection are:

-- Certain devices and parts of equipment used in healthcare, like respiratory therapy equipment (including sleep apnea machines, like the CPAP and BiPAP) or devices used in dental care.
+- Certain devices and parts of equipment used in healthcare, like respiratory therapy equipment (including sleep apnea machines, like the CPAP and BiPAP) and devices used in dental care

 Legionellosis is a disease caused by a bacterium called Legionella pneumophila.
 There are two clinical forms of legionellosis.
 The benign form is called: “Pontiac fever.”
-It is characterized by flu-like symptoms of fever and cough.
-It generally appears 1 to 2 days following exposure to the bacteria.
+It is characterized by flu-like symptoms of fever and cough which generally appear 1 to 2 days following exposure to the bacteria.
 Recovery usually takes 2 to 5 days, and most cases do not require treatment.

 - Changes in mental state (delusion, confusion, disorientation and hallucinations).